stevencombs/retrocombs.github.io/_posts/mega65/2021-08-28-build-mega65tools-mac.md

     ```

 5. Use the `dir` command to list the contents of the SD Card.

+### `m65.osx` example

+{**UPDATE: 2021-08-29**} Use the steps below for an example of the use of `m65.osx` that's pretty cool:

+1. Ensure the MEGA65 USB cable is connected to the Mac.
+2. Turn on the MEGA65.
+3. Use the terminal command below:

+    `./m65.osx -l /dev/cu.usbserial-251633005A3B1 -T "10 print"`

+4. Press `⏎`.
+The text `10 PRINT` will transfer from the Mac to the MEGA65 on character at a time as if a ghost was using the MEGA65 keyboard.

 With a connection from the Mac to the MEGA65, explore the commands in the next section to find out what is possible with the `mega65_ftp.osx` command.